Resilient Distributed Estimation Through Adversary Detection: Numerical Examples

-In the third and fourth numerical example, we randomly select $35$ out of the $50$ red diamond agents to be adversarial.
-In these examples, the normally behaving agent models are globally observable.
-First, we consider the case in which the $35$ adversarial agents behave as though the true parameter were $\theta^* + \overline{\mu}$.
+In the third and fourth numerical example, we randomly select $80$ out of the $160$ red diamond agents to be adversarial.
+In these examples, the network of normally behaving agents is connected and globally observable.
+First, we consider the case in which the $80$ adversarial agents behave as though the true parameter was $\theta^* + \overline{\mu}$.

-Figure~\ref{fig: detectableAttack} shows that the adversarial agent is able to prevent the estimates from converging to the correct value.
-The attack, however, causes all of the normally behaving agents to raise flags and indicate the presence of an adversarial agent.
+Figure~\ref{fig: unobservableAttack} shows that the adversarial agents are able to prevent the normally behaving agents' estimates from converging to the correct value.
+The attack, however, causes the normally behaving agents to raise flags and indicate the presence of an adversarial agent.
 Thus, although the agents do not converge to the correct estimate, the $\mathcal{FRDE}$ algorithm allows the normally behaving agents to correctly detect the presence of an adversarial agent.

-In the fourth numerical example, we again consider the case in which $35$ of the $50$ red diamond agents are adversarial.
+In the fourth numerical example, we again consider the case in which $80$ of the $160$ red diamond agents are adversarial.
 Although, as previously noted, the normally behaving agent models in this case are globally observable, it may still be possible for the adversarial agents to perform an undetectable attack.
-To avoid detection, for any agent $n \in \left\{1, 3, 4, \dots, 150 \right\}$, for any $l \in \Omega_n$, and for all iterations $t$, the estimate $x_n(t)$, must satisfy $\left\lVert x_n(t) - m_{l, n}^t \right\rVert \leq \gamma_t$.
+To avoid detection, for any agent $n \in \mathcal{N}$, for any $l \in \Omega_n$, and for all iterations $t$, the estimate $x_n(t)$, must satisfy $\left\lVert x_n(t) - m_{l, n}^t \right\rVert \leq \gamma_t$.
 That is, to avoid detection, adversarial agents must attack the network in such a way that no agent's estimate deviates too far from the estimates of its neighbors.